 Valletta was my favorite place to explore and to walk around.
 I really wish we hadn’t waited until the last day to go!
 The capital is lively, has markets, a few large squares with restaurants, shops, and bars.

 My favorite stop was Cafe Cordina, a beautiful cafe that is the oldest and most famous in the area.
 There is a large outdoor seating area surrounded by beautiful architecture, and the inside of the cafe is even more stunning.
-When you go walk in and look around you’ll see what I mean, and also be sure to try one of their famous desserts.
+When you go, be sure to walk in and look around, and try one of their famous desserts.

 We spent the entire day walking around, drinking wine, and navigating the narrow and sometimes steep streets.